-Nashmil is a PhD researcher in Medical Ethics and Law with a particular interest in topics related to human dignity and inherent worth.
-In addition to her research, she teaches the Law of Trusts , Human Rights Law, and Public Constitutional Law.
-Nashmil also supervises independent projects in Medical Ethics and Law, Immigration and Asylum Law and International Human Rights Law, and acts as a guest lecturer, delivering sessions on John Stuart Mill's "harm principle" for the Critical Legal Thinking module.
+Nashmil is a PhD researcher in Medical Ethics & Law with a particular interest in topics related to human dignity and inherent worth.
+In addition to her research, she teaches the Law of Trusts, Human Rights Law, Medical Law (LLB/FT), Mental Capacity & Mental Health Law (LLM) and the Beginning & Ending of Life Issues (LLM).
+Nashmil also supervises independent projects in Medical Ethics.

-Nashmil teaches and is the Module Leader for the following subjects:
+Nashmil is the Module Leader to the following subjects:

-Law of Trusts and Advanced Legal Reasoning (LLB / Full-time); And
+Law of Trusts and Advanced Legal Reasoning (LLB / Full-time)

-Nashmil is an Associate Fellow in the HEA, acts as a personal and academic tutor for 2 groups of 2nd year students and is the Year Attendance and Progression Tutor for second year undergraduate students.
+Nashmil is an Associate Fellow in the HEA, acts as a personal and academic tutor for two groups of final year students and is the Year Attendance and Progression Tutor for second year undergraduate students.

 Nashmil is currently developing an ethical lens through which to examine genetic modification of the human embryo and using this to critique current practice and regulation - particularly regulation at the International level through human rights instruments like the Convention on Human Rights and Biomedicine and Universal Declaration on Bioethics and Human Rights.